State of Kotlin 2026

 Context: 96% of teams report no major performance concerns on iOS.
 VoiceOver support, native-like scrolling, and SwiftUI interop remove previous blockers. ~9MB overhead per app.

-Action: Evaluate Compose Multiplatform for new cross-platform projects.
+Action: Review Compose Multiplatform for new cross-platform projects.
 Existing KMP projects: migrate shared UI from platform-specific to Compose.
-Web targets: evaluate Beta for internal tools.
+Web targets: review Beta for internal tools.

 4. Kotlin 2.4.0 Features